Our favorite things this week include the reissue of "Ghetto: Misfortune's Wealth" and diving into musical subgenres on Twitter.

 Ghetto: Misfortune’s Wealth isn’t simply an artifact, though.
 The instrumentals easily hold their own with the best music from soul soundtracks of the period, and Warrens’ ambition is evident throughout the album.
 “Brown-Baggin’” nods to the blues-based R&B that put Stax on the map, while other parts show the urbane sophistication that he, like Hayes, wanted to assert for African-Americans.
 Those tracks draw on multiple traditions in black music at the same time and are exciting as attempts and results.
 (Alex Rawls)

 Wading through the garbage on Twitter gets harder each day, but user @naima is the light in the darkness.
 Naima Cochrane is a self described cultural preservationist, and she delivers a “music sermon” each Sunday in a stream of Tweets.
-She’s only 20 but posses a seemingly endless understanding of the history of all sorts of music.
+She possesses a seemingly endless understanding of the history of all sorts of music.

 The topics of her sermons are wide-ranging, most recently neo-soul, blue eyed soul and juke joint music.
 The genius of Cochrane’s work is harnessing the Twitter medium to create a digestible and easily followed mini-lesson in music history.
 She starts at the origin of her topic, and tracks the movement chronologically, attaching videos of each musician, moment or song she references along the way.
 Each sermon comes with a playlist available on Apple Music and Spotify for easy listening afterward.